Rhys Edwards: Coaching career

-Following his short playing career, Edwards worked as a physical education teacher at Caldicot School.
+Following his playing career, Edwards worked as a physical education teacher at Caldicot School.
 During this time Edwards worked for the Cardiff Blues as Head Coach of their U16 Academy Pathway team.
 His first senior coaching role was Head Coach of Caerphilly RFC in 2007.
-He was appointed Head Coach of Beddau in February 2010 ,and served until early 2013.
+He was appointed Head Coach of Beddau in February 2010, and served until early 2013.